 How to get more affordable housing

 Affordable housing can only be built in significant quantities if there is money to subsidize the cost of land and construction and (and this is a big AND) there is available land.
 Neither of those exist in Los Altos, especially the available land.
 So adding more housing is hard and adding affordable housing is even harder.
-For comparison, in the past three years, Los Altos approved 257 units of market rate housing, but only added 45 units of affordable housing.
+For comparison, in the past three years, Los Altos entitled 257 units of market rate housing, but only added 45 units of affordable housing.
 Given that the housing numbers for the next cycle are 1,948, of which 1,105 are BMR’s, we need to think about both questioning the numbers and looking at other ways to do this in conjunction with neighboring cities.

 What is our bottom line?

 Supporting more housing and housing options in Los Altos is a good thing.
 But it appears that the RHNA numbers may be wrong by as much as 50% or more.
 The distribution of RHNA housing units within Santa Clara County may be fatally flawed and allocated so that cities like Los Altos will ultimately fail to meet the housing requirements.
 Working with other municipalities to challenge the numbers is a good first step.
 Finding ways to fit more housing in that doesn’t entail changing the character of residential neighborhood should be an integral part of that solution.
 Few want to swap out the neighbor next door for a multistory building.

 We hope that residents and the City Council push for more scrutiny of the housing numbers and more support from the State in the form of funding and more thoughtful policies.
 We want a plan that can succeed without negatively impacting the city we all moved here to enjoy and raise our families.
 If you want to learn more, attend the upcoming webinar on February 22nd.
 There are also a number of reports which have been prepared which delve into the numbers further.